-Terri Joyce, RPA-C
+Terri Joyce, PA-C

-Clinical Assistant Professor
+Director of Clinical Education/Clinical Assistant Professor

 Since graduation in 1997, Ms. Joyce has clinically practiced medicine as a PA in many areas.
-She began her career at Erie County Medical Center, a level II trauma center in Buffalo, NY.
+She began her career at Erie County Medical Center, a level I trauma center in Buffalo, NY.
 She has practiced inpatient medicine in tertiary care (Geisinger Medical Center, Danville, PA), caring for patients admitted to neurology, gastroenterology, hematology, oncology and bone marrow transplant services.
 She then provided care in family practice and urgent care for Marshfield Clinic in Wisconsin and a rural hospital system in Coudersport, Pennsylvania.
 She spent a year in pediatrics prior to being recruited to Potsdam to help start the Canton-Potsdam Hospital Hospitalist Program in 2008.
 She continues to work as a hospitalist at CPH.